ogata-lab/eipl-docs/en/docs/teach/dataset.md

 <!-- ******************************** -->
 ----
-## Visualization of datasets
+## Visualization

-The following command will save the robot's image and joint angles as a gif animation.
-The argument `idx` is the index of the data to be visualized.
-The result shows that the joint angles range from [-0.92, 1.85] to [0.1, 0.9], which is within the normalized range specified by the user.
-The following figure shows the actually generated GIF animation, from left to right: camera image, robot joint angles, and robot joint angles after normalization.
-If the cropping of the image or the normalization range of the joint angle is different from the expected range, it is highly likely that errors occurred in the `resize_img` and `calc_minmax` processes in the previous section.
+The following command saves the image and joint angles of the robot as a GIF animation.
+The `idx` argument represents the index of the data to visualize.
+The result will display the range of joint angles within the normalized range specified by the user, from [-0.92, 1.85] to [0.1, 0.9].
+The figure below shows the actual GIF animation generated, with the camera image, robot joint angles, and normalized robot joint angles displayed from left to right.
+If the cropping or normalization range of the joint angles differs from the expected range, it is most likely that errors have occurred in the "resize_img" and "calc_minmax" processes described in the previous section.

 ```bash
 $ python3 3_check_data.py --idx 4